gegelati/gegelati-tutorial/docs/index.md

 ```
 {% enddetails %}

-### `Pendulum` attribute and data accessor.
-In this step, you will add attributes to the `PendulumWrapper` class to contain a copy of the managed pendulum, and to expose the attributes of this pendulum to the learning agent.

 #### Todo #2:
 Add an instance of the `Pendulum` class to the attributes of the `PendulumWrapper` class.
 Don't forget to include the `pendulum.h` file and update the constructor of the class to initialize the `Pendulum` instance, keeping default parameters for now.